 Deng’s work in China is also widely recognized.
 Driven by the same research interests that have motivated her U.S. work, Deng’s work in China has focused on examining the role of the state in shaping the country’s housing system.
 This includes a comprehensive assessment of the state’s major housing reforms and how they have transformed China’s housing policy and housing finance system.
 It also includes the study of China’s housing supply system to see how it has changed in response to the development of private markets versus persistent state interventions.
 More recently she has conducted research to evaluate the performance of China’s Housing Provident Fund program, a collective savings scheme that provides subsidized lending to support participants’ home purchases.
 Her current work in China investigates changes in the structure of China’s real estate development industry and what they mean for Chinese housing markets and the housing affordability challenge the country faces.

-Deng currently serves as the Associate Director for the Lieberthal-Rogel Center for Chinese Studies, one of the nation’s most prominent centers on Chinese studies.
-She is also the North American Editor for Housing Studies, a leading international journal on housing research.
+Deng currently serves as the North American Editor for Housing Studies, a leading international journal on housing research.
+From 2020 to 2022, she was the Associate Director for the Lieberthal-Rogel Center for Chinese Studies, one of the nation’s most prominent centers on Chinese studies.

 Deng holds a Ph.D. in city and regional planning (2004) from University of California, Berkeley, an M.S.
 (1999), and B.S.
 (1996) from Peking University, China.